-NOTE: In exceptional circumstances, applicants who do not fulfil the entry requirements may be recommended for entry to the programme under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the programme committee.
-Such applicants may be invited for interview to satisfy the selection committee of their suitability for the programme.
+Note: In exceptional circumstances, applicants who do not fulfill the entry requirements may be recommended for entry to the programme under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the programme committee.
+Such applicants may be invited for an interview to satisfy the selection committee of their suitability for the programme.
 Admission of such applicants will be subject to the approval of the School of Nursing and Midwifery.

 English Language Requirements

 Applicants that are non-native speakers of the English language must meet the university-approved English language requirements available here.

 For applicants with qualifications completed outside of Ireland

 Applicants must meet the required entry academic grade, equivalent to Irish requirements, please find our grades comparison by country here.

 For full details of the non-EU application procedure please visit our how to apply pages for international students.
 In UCC, we use the term programme and course interchangeably to describe what a person has registered to study in UCC and its constituent colleges, schools, and departments.